Orlando’s Mills 50 District

 Learn more: Orlando Neighborhoods

-One of the best examples, Orlando's Mills 50 District, is part of the Orlando Main Streets program and waiting for your visit.
-Here’s why you’ll want to make it part of your plans the next time you’re in Orlando!
+One of the best examples, our Mills 50 District, is part of the Orlando Main Streets program and waiting for your next visit to The City Beautiful.

 One of Orlando’s oldest neighborhoods, and located directly north of the adjacent downtown core, Mills 50 is a Main Street America-accredited program.
 The district’s name is derived from its primary, intersecting thoroughfares: Mills Avenue and State Road 50, aka Colonial Drive.

 Mills 50 also has Black Bean Deli, which has been serving traditional Cuban dishes for nearly 20 years.
-Or, opt for contemporary Mexican cuisine at Black Rooster Taqueria.
+And that’s on top of the MICHELIN Recommended Black Rooster Taqueria.
 Can’t decide between Asian and Hispanic/Latin menus?
-Mix and match at popular fusion restaurants such as Pig Floyd’s Urban Barbakoa and Tako Cheena!
+Mix and match at popular fusion restaurants such as Pig Floyd’s Urban Barbakoa and Tako Cheena.

 Learn more: Hispanic and Latino History & Culture

-You can dig into gourmet takes on traditional American dishes, too, starting with acclaimed dining at The Strand Food & Drink and Bites & Bubbles, the latter of which is also influenced by French cuisine.
-Other choices include from-scratch bowls at Too Much Sauce, pub fare and a massive beer selection at The Twisted Handle, and slices as big as your head at Lazy Moon Pizza.
+You can dig into gourmet takes on traditional American dishes, too, starting with the aforementioned MICHELIN Bib Gourmand The Strand Food & Drink.
+Also of note is Bites & Bubbles, which is influenced by French cuisine.
+Other choices include pub fare and a massive beer selection at The Twisted Handle, and slices as big as your head at Lazy Moon Pizza.

 Learn more: Orlando Breweries

-Cultural highlights in the Mills 50 District include The Center Orlando, which is one of the oldest LGBTQ+ service-providers in the nation.
-And a short drive east of Mills Avenue will take you to Harry P. Leu Gardens in the Audubon Park Garden District, featuring 50 acres of gorgeously cultivated flora, including 40 diverse plant collections from around the world.
+In addition to a wealth of murals and other forms of public art, cultural highlights in the Mills 50 District include The Center Orlando, which is one of the oldest LGBTQ+ service-providers in the nation.
+A short drive east of Mills Avenue will take you to Harry P. Leu Gardens in the Audubon Park Garden District, featuring 50 acres of gorgeously cultivated flora, including 40 diverse plant collections from around the world.

 Learn more: LGBTQ+ in Orlando